Amazing Colombia!

 Accommodation at Montezuma Rainforest Ecolodge https://montezumarainforest.com/

-We will spend a last morning at Montezuma Rainforest lodge and after an early lunch we will head to the city of Cali and the fantastic Araucana lodge.
-The lodge is an incredible place nestled in a bamboo and palm grove on a ‘finca’ at 1600 meters above sea level.
-If there is time we could do some birding around the lodge grounds and feeders looking for Red-headed Barbet, Saffron-crowned and Golden Tanagers, Andean Emerald, Black-billed Thrush and more.
+Back to Hotel La Huerta for lunch.
+In the early afternoon we will drive to La Araucana lodge.
+The lodge is an incredible place nestled in a mix of habitats close to several top birding spots.
+This finca grows most of its own veggies at 1600 meters above sea level.
+We should have some time for afternoon birding around the lodge grounds and feeders where we will search for Red-headed Barbet, Saffron-crowned and Golden Tanagers, Andean Emerald, Black-billed Thrush and more.

-Targets here include the endemic and stunning Multicolored Tanager and the near-endemic Blue-headed Sapphire, Blue-winged Mountain-Tanager, Golden-naped Tanager, Golden Tanager, Black-winged Saltator, Long-tailed Sylph and many more.
-The main Targets here, and the reason we will need to arrive early, is the skulky and endemic Chestnut Wood-Quail, which actually come to feeders here, providing incredible views and photo opportunities, along with Scaled Antpitta and Little Tinamou.
+Our last morning 🙁 – We will spend the morning on the grounds of our finca.
+By now you will already know that this is a true Paradise for hummingbirds and tanagers.
+La Florida is the best place to find the endemic and stunning Multicolored Tanager and the near-endemic Blue-headed Sapphire, Blue-winged Mountain-Tanager, Golden-naped Tanager, Golden Tanager, Black-winged Saltator, Long-tailed Sylph and many more.
+One of our main targets here is the skulky and endemic Chestnut Wood-Quail, which actually come to feeders here, providing incredible views and photo opportunities, along with Scaled Antpitta and more.
+Following a productive morning we will have lunch and head to the Cali airport where our tour ends.

 ———————————-

-Single supplement: $480
+Single supplement: $540

 Price includes: